Cross County, Arkansas: Major highways

 Cross County is not served by any Interstate highways; the nearest access to the Interstate system is Interstate 40 (I-40) in St. Francis County to the south.
 Two United States highways serve Cross County: U.S. Highway 49 (US 49) runs north–south in western Cross County; and US 64 runs east–west across the length of Cross County.

 Eleven state highways serve the traveling public in the county, varying from short connector routes to long highways traversing the entire county.
 Highway 1, which runs north–south the length of the Arkansas Delta, essentially bisects the county, serving as a principal arterial through Wynne and connecting Cherry Valley and Vanndale to the state highway system.
 Highway 42 runs east–west across the northern part of Cross County through Hickory Ridge, Cherry Valley, Birdeye, Coldwater, and Twist.
-Highway 75 runs north–south though east Cross County, connecting Parkin and Coldwater to I-40 to the south and I-555 to the north.
+Highway 75 runs north–south through east Cross County, connecting Parkin and Coldwater to I-40 to the south and I-555 to the north.

 Highway 163 begins at Wittsburg and runs north along Crowley's Ridge to Birdeye and toward Jonesboro.
 It is designated as the Crowley's Ridge Parkway, a National Scenic Byway and Arkansas Scenic Byway.